Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN

 - Hemodynamic monitoring

-An additional two-day on-campus experience helps students prepare for certification as an acute care nurse practitioner through individual review, planning, systems and topic reviews.
+An additional two-day, on-campus experience can help you prepare for certification as an AGACNP through individual review, planning, systems and topic reviews.

-In this acute care nurse practitioner program, you will learn advanced theories and practices related to all areas of direct critical care for gerontology patients.
-The College of Nursing and Health Care Professions at GCU ensures that all future acute care nurse practitioners are well-rounded in their approach to healthcare.
+In this program, you will be taught advanced theories and practices related to all areas of direct critical care for adult and gerontology patients.
+The College of Nursing and Health Care Professions at GCU strives to ensure that future acute care nurse practitioners are well-rounded in their approach to healthcare by delivering an advanced nursing education.3

-These domains require the future acute care nurse to take coursework that prepares them to make critical judgments about the symptoms and complaints of adult and geriatric patients.
-The acute care nurse must be able to work with patients and their families in all types of settings and locations.
-Communication is the backbone of this profession so that the acute care nurse practitioner can educate, consult, collaborate and influence public policy.
+These domains require you to take coursework that teaches you to make critical judgments about the symptoms and complaints of adult and geriatric patients.
+As an adult-gerontology acute care nurse practitioner, you must be able to work with patients and their families in a range of settings.
+Communication is the backbone of this profession, as it enables patient education, professional collaboration and public policy advocating.

-The GCU MSN in Adult-Gerontology Acute Care Nurse Practitioner program includes the study of:
+This program includes the study of:

 - Managing the adult-gerontology patient